pbrisbin/xmonad-config/README.md

-# My (simpler) xmonad configuration
+# My xmonad configuration

-My master branch feels bloated and slow.
-This branch is a minimalist version with only the elements I really need/want -- I'll be running with this branch for a while and it may eventually become master.
+Very stock but with a few tasteful tweaks.
+Most of the config actually lies withing the Utils module.

 ## Custom modules

 * Dzen: Easier dzen definitions
 * ScratchPadKeys: Importable scratchpads

+Other modules exist in `./lib` which I no longer use.

 ## Compiles on